govuk-one-login/fraud-rpt/README.md

 # The Relying Party Transmitter

 The Relying Party Transmitter (RPT) application demonstrates how a [Security Event Token](https://datatracker.ietf.org/doc/html/rfc8417) (SET) can be sent from Relying Parties (RPs) to the Transmitter in the Shared Signals Framework (SSF) using a severless function, known as the Transmitter function.
-This function signs and encrypts a Security Event Token and forwards it to the Shared Signals Framework endpoint.
+This function signs and encrypts a SET and forwards it to the Shared Signals Framework endpoint.

 Helper functions have been added for the purpose of testing the Transmitter function.
 The Generator function generates test cases of messages to pass on and the public key function simulates an RP's endpoint for serving their public key.